UTS-eResearch/data_directory_cataloger/examples/example.md

 | /shared/opt/fastqc-0.10.1  | FastQC                | FastQC is a high throughput sequence QC analysis tool.
 It reads a set of sequence files and produces from each one a quality control report. | Mike Lake |
 | /shared/opt/gromacs-2018.8 | GROMACS 2018.8        | Molecular dynamics package mainly designed for simulations of proteins, lipids, and nucleic acids.
 Compiled with PBS MPI. | Mike Lake |
 | /shared/opt/intel          | Intel Compiler        | Intel compiler version 2018 | Mike Lake |

-(The rest of the info has been removed for this example.)

 ## Metadata Information